stuart-rickard/alarm-thor-xp/README.md

 ## Website with multiple configurable alarms

 A friend is a teacher who needed a series of alarms to play from a Chromebox.
-During the school day, he has multiple periods and he needed an audible alarm to play a short time before the end of the period so that the students would be reminded to clean up before they needed to leave for the next class.
-The schedule of class periods can vary from day to day and week to week.
+During the school day, he has multiple periods and he needs an audible alarm to play a short time before the end of the period so that the students are reminded to clean up before they leave for the next class.
+The schedule of class periods can vary from day to day and week to week, so alarm groups can be created and turned on and off.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)